 The Private Equity Review: Argentina

 Private equity activity in Argentina flourished in the 1990s when it received a large portion of the investments made in the Latin American region.
-However, at the beginning of the 2000s, the Argentine economy crashed and has since then dipped in and out of financial crises.
-In Argentina, politics and economic activity tend to be more intertwined than in other places, and they influence each other significantly.
+However, at the beginning of the 2000s, the Argentine economy crashed after the failure of the convertibility plan when the local currency was pegged to the US dollar.
+Since then, the country dipped in and out of financial and economic crises, defaulted on its sovereign debt, settled with its creditors and by the end of the 2010s, found itself in a similar situation.
+In Argentina, politics and economic activity tend to be more intertwined than in other places, and they influence each other significantly, thus the economic ups and downs tend to be tied to, and more influenced by, domestic politics rather than by international events or cycles.
 As a result, M&A and private equity tend to slow in times of political or economic change or instability.

 i Deal activity